MATH3061 Geometry and Topology

-- Lecturer(s): Boris Lishak and Andrew Mathas .
+- Lecturer(s): Yusra Naqvi and Bregje Pauwels .

 Please refer to the Senior Mathematics and Statistics Handbook for all questions relating to Senior Mathematics and Statistics.
-In particular, see the MATH3061 handbook entry for further information relating to MATH3061.
+In particular, see the handbook entry for MATH3061 for further information relating to MATH3061.

 All enquiries about this unit of study should be directed to MATH3061@sydney.edu.au.
 Any mathematical questions sent to this email address will be redirected to the EdStem forum (NOTE: to register for this course on EdStem you first need to do it through Canvas).
 Please give your name and SID when emailing us.
 We reserve the right not to reply to anonymous emails.
 We will use Canvas for assignment submission.

 If you experience problems reading pdf files online, here are some useful tips.

-The MATH3061 Information Sheet contains details of the lecturers and lecture times, consultation times, tutorials, assessment, textbooks, objectives, and learning outcomes for MATH3061.
+The MATH3061 Canvas webpage contains details about consultations, assessment, textbooks, objectives, and learning outcomes for MATH3061.